 When the student withdraws, whether it is an official withdrawal or unofficial, the amount of aid earned by the student must be determined.
 If the amount disbursed to the student is greater than the amount earned, unearned funds must be returned.
 Students who fail to earn a passing grade in at least one class will be evaluated to determine if they withdrew unofficially (stopped attending classes) or they must prove they participated in an academically related activity past the 60% point of the payment period.
 In most cases, if a student cannot prove they were in attendance past the 60% point of the payment period, the institution can use the midpoint of the payment period (semester) as the last date of attendance for calculation purposes.

 Examples of academically related activities are exams, quizzes, tutorials, computer-based instruction, academic advising or counseling, academic conferences, completing an academic assignment, paper or project, and attending a school-assigned study group.

 Repayment of Unearned Aid

 Once LMU has determined that a student has completely withdrawn, a Return of Title IV Funds calculation will be performed within 30 days.
 LMU will notify the student in writing of their revised eligibility after the Return of Title IV Funds calculation is completed.
 If the student owes unpaid tuition and fees, the student will receive an updated invoice from the university.

 In some cases, a student may be eligible to receive a “post-withdrawal” disbursement after the student completely withdraws from the university when the amount of aid earned is less than the amount of aid disbursed.
-In such cases, the Financial Aid Office will notify the student of the “post-withdrawal” disbursement by sending an award letter to the student via US postal service.
-The award letter must be returned to the Financial Aid Office within fourteen (14) days or the “post-withdrawal” disbursement will be cancelled.
+In such cases, the Financial Aid office will notify the student of the “post-withdrawal” disbursement by sending an award letter to the student via US postal service.
+The award letter must be returned to the Financial Aid office within fourteen (14) days or the “post-withdrawal” disbursement will be canceled.

 Return of Title IV Funds